Skip to main content

 Formal Definition

-Given a set X={x1,x2,...,xN}X = \{x_1, x_2, ..., x_N\} of NN random samples containing one positive sample from p(xt+kct)p(x_{t+k} | c_t) and N1N-1 negative samples from the 'proposal' distribution p(xt+k)p(x_{t+k}), we optimize:
+Given a set X={x1,x2,...,xN}X = \{x_1, x_2, ..., x_N\} of NN random samples containing one positive sample from p(xt+kct)p(x_{t+k} | c_t) and N1N-1 negative samples from the 'proposal' distribution p(xt+k)p(x_{t+k}), you optimize:

 LInfoNCE=E[logexp(sim(z,z+)/τ)exp(sim(z,z+)/τ)+j=1N1exp(sim(z,zj)/τ)]\mathcal{L}_{\text{InfoNCE}} = -\mathbb{E} \left[ \log \frac{\exp(\text{sim}(z, z^+)/\tau)}{\exp(\text{sim}(z, z^+)/\tau) + \sum_{j=1}^{N-1} \exp(\text{sim}(z, z_j^-)/\tau)} \right]